-My great-grandfather, Henry Rich (Heinrich Reich) was born in Vienna in 1878 and came to America as a little boy.
-When I found his Vienna birth registration online, I found these strange stamps on five different births on the orignal page: Annahme des Zusatznamens Israel - Sara angezeigt!
+My great-grandfather, Henry Rich (Heinrich Reich) was born in Vienna in 1878.
+He came to America as a five year old boy and died here in 1933.
+When I found his Vienna birth registration in the collection of the Israelitische Kultusgemeinde Wien (Jewish Community of Vienna), I found these strange stamps on five different rows on the page: Annahme des Zusatznamens Israel - Sara angezeigt!
 (Assume of the additional names that Jew - Jewess is displayed).
 What is that supposed to mean?
-It reminds the Nazi clerks reviewing the records that all of the names on each record, including the parents, witnesses, midwife and circumciser, are all potentially Jewish and should be recorded.
-The Nazis made official rubber stamps for this purpose.
+It reminds the Nazi clerks reviewing the records that all of the names on the record, including the parents, witnesses, midwife and circumciser, are all potentially Jewish and should be recorded.
+The Nazis made official rubber stamps for this purpose, and their clerks diligently marked the date that they reviewed the records.
 A similar stamp appears on the registration page of Henry's sister, born two years earlier.

 My great-grandmother, Rose Gottlieb, and her brother Herman were born in Nahbollenbach, Germany.
 They came to America in the 1890s and became American citizens.
 Their three siblings stayed in Germany, married and had children, but they remained in touch.
 When things started getting bad in Germany, the siblings and their children (now adults) headed for America, mostly arriving between September 1936 and 1939.
 They were able to get into America because of Rose and Herman were longtime American citizens by that point with the financial means to support their relatives in America until they were settled.
+All but one of the Gottlieb family got to America before the worst came.
 Many other Germans who tried to flee the Nazi regime were not so fortunate and were sent back to their deaths.

 Another Gottlieb niece, Irma Leopold, moved to Holland with her husband and infant daughter in the late 1930s, but Holland was not as safe as they expected.
-Germany took over Holland not long after their arrival.
-In 1942, they were scheduled to be sent to a deportation camp, but they went into hiding in a friend's attic, much like Anne Frank but with more success.
-They were still in hiding when American troops arrived to tell them that the town was liberated.
-The American soldier who spread the word in German was Irma's brother Theodore, who had volunteered for the American Army after emigrating from Germany.
+Germany took over Holland not long after their arrival, and they did not know that the rest of the family had safely gotten to America.
+In 1942, they were to be sent to a deportation camp, but they went into hiding in a friend's attic, much like Anne Frank but with more success.
+They were still in hiding when American troops arrived to announce that the town was liberated.
+The troops had a soldier who spoke German natively to spread the word.
+That soldier was Irma's brother Theodore, who had volunteered for the American Army after immigrating to America from Germany.
 Irma had lost touch with Theodore and did not even know that he was alive let alone an American soldier.